Trinitysudo/Trinity-Debloater/README.md

 👋 Created by myself (currently looking for contributors)

-🔹 ** Easy to use - Simple and clean GUI for effortless navigation.
+🔹 **Easy to use - Simple and clean GUI for effortless navigation**

-🔹 ** Inspired by Chris Titus Tool - A more streamlined experience tailored for my needs.
+🔹 **Inspired by Chris Titus Tool - A more streamlined experience tailored for my needs.**

-🔹 ** Fully customizable - Select the tweaks and apps that fit your workflow.
+🔹 **Fully customizable - Select the tweaks and apps that fit your workflow.**

 ⚡ Why I Made This
 I love the Chris Titus Tech tool, but I found the UI a bit confusing at first.
 I wanted a modern, easy-to-navigate debloater with only the essential tweaks and apps.